 Schedule your sleep: Track your sleep and schedule a regular sleep and wake-up time.
 Ritualizing sleep time helps you avoid the reasons you find to stay up longer.
 Over time, you will become more familiar with your ideal sleep window as you get accustomed to this routine.

 Keep your coffee aside: Getting enough sleep is related to the amount of caffeine you consume during the day.
 Caffeine interferes with your circadian melatonin rhythm and delays the onset of sleep if consumed close to your bedtime.
 Avoid caffeine 4 hours before sleep.

 Prepare your surroundings: Keep your bedroom completely dark, as light can affect your sleep-wake cycle.
 Invest in quality shades for your windows and wear an eye mask if ambient light can’t be avoided.
 Keep your cell phone away from your bed and on silent mode.

 Calm your thoughts: Avoid talking about things that can create anxiety or trigger anger, such as a workplace disagreement just before you try to sleep.
 Instead, schedule your conversations later and get the restful night’s sleep you deserve.

-Ayurveda herbs : Usage of Ayurveda herbs like Ashwagandha, licorice, Gotukola, can calm your nerves and improve the quality of your sleep.
-Treatments like shirodhara, where there is a rhythmic pouring of medicated oil over the forehead of a person helps reduce stress, calms the mind and induces better sleep.
+Ayurveda herbs: Usage of Ayurveda herbs like Ashwagandha, licorice, and Gotukola, can calm your nerves and improve the quality of your sleep.
+Treatments like Shirodhara, where there is a rhythmic pouring of medicated oil over the forehead of a person help reduce stress, calm the mind, and induce better sleep.

 We may not be able to pay sleep debt for every hour of sleep lost but it may be enough if we regularly get our 8hrs of sleep and following a proper sleep routine can put us on track to optimal sleep health.